Frequently Asked Questions (FAQs)

 as well as a list showing which survey was used as the source for

-items in each year's published estimates is available (XLS).
+items in each year's published estimates is available (XLSX).

 Sampling error (SE) is the difference between the survey estimate and the true population value.